As part of the RIIO price controls we introduced the Electricity Network Innovation Competition (NIC).

 Power Saver Plus (Electricity North West Limited)

-This project will trial DNOs delivering customer-focused energy efficiency measures.
-The project will lead to an evaluation tool for DNOs to identify the most effective mix of efficiency measures, designed to reduce network costs, reduce bills for customers and reduce CO2 emissions.
+This project will trial customer-focused energy efficiency measures led by DNOs.
+It will develop an evaluation tool for DNOs and other stakeholders to identify the most effective mix of efficiency measures, designed to reduce network costs, reduce bills for customers and reduce CO2 emissions.

 Active Response - Active Response to Distribution Network Constraints (London Power Networks)

 This project builds on existing innovation to address network constraints to the uptake of low carbon technologies.
-It proposes to develop and demonstrate automated power electronic devices at low / high voltage levels, enabling increased network meshing where it is not currently possible.
+It proposes to develop and demonstrate advanced automation and power electronic devices at low / high voltage levels, enabling increased network meshing where it is not currently possible.
 This will release network capacity quickly, at minimum cost and avoiding traditional reinforcement.

 EFFS - Electricity Flexibility and Forecasting System (Western Power Distribution)